Free Shipping on Orders over $75 to the Contiguous US

 Patio Shade or Temporary Shade Structures

 The hardest part of creating a free-standing sunshade in the middle of an open area is suspending the cloth.
 If this is an area you will use frequently, consider placing a few tall fence posts at the corners to anchor the cloth into.
-You can make moveable posts by placing them in 5-gallon buckets of concrete or compacted soil.
-If you are next to a building, two corners could attach to the side while the other corners are staked into the ground, creating a lean-to of shade cloth.
+You can make movable posts by placing them in 5-gallon buckets of concrete or compacted soil.
+If you are next to a building, attach two corners to the side while the other corners are staked into the ground, creating a lean-to of shade cloth.

 Regulating Compost